jfvilas/react-file-manager/frontend/README.md

   intuitive keyboard shortcuts.
 - **Drag-and-Drop**: Move selected files and folders by dragging them to the desired directory, making file organization effortless.
-- **Context cutomization**: Add your specifcia use-case icons and actions for your unique object types.
+- **Context cutomization**: Add your specific use-case icons and actions for your unique object types.

 ## 🚀 Installation
 To install `React File Manager`, use the following command:

 ```bash
 npm i @jfvilas/react-file-manager
 ```

 ## 💻 Usage
 Here’s a basic example of how to use the File Manager Component in your React application:

 ```jsx